mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/repositories.md

 The primary place for Repositories is therefore (as Evans writes; 2013, p.148) in the middle of the object's lifecycle: persisting, loading, and reconstituting the data.
 The Repository acts as **the only way to retrieve data** and this must not be bypassed.

 The typical "by-the-book" way is to use one Repository per higher concept or Aggregate, say, `ReservationRepository` and `SlotRepository`, which would often mean we would need unique Repositories per object.
-Logically speaking this makes sense as the repository will have to be uniquely implemented based on the specific needs of the aggregate in question.
+Logically speaking this makes sense as the repository will have to be uniquely implemented based on the specific needs of the Aggregate in question.
 However, I will now explain why that's _not the way_ I am dealing with it in our example code.

 ## How repositories are used in the project

-Because I am choosing to understand and implement Repositories as an infrastructural feature, rather than as being part of a domain, I do not want Repositories to have knowledge of the actual entity classes (such as `Slot`) so I do not return the class instance, but the Data Transfer Object that the Aggregate (`Reservation`) can reconstitute itself.
+Because I am choosing to understand and implement Repositories as an infrastructural feature, rather than as being part of a domain, I do not want Repositories to have knowledge of the actual Entity classes (such as `Slot`) so I do not return the class instance, but the Data Transfer Object that the Aggregate (`Reservation`) can reconstitute itself.

 {% hint style="info" %}
 This model, as far as I know, therefore stays somewhat truer with Robert Martin and his Clean Architecture than with the classic DDD approach.